Pediatric Sleep Specialist

 • Lower likelihood of dental problems and orthodontic needs

-• Loud snoring on most nights
+• Loud snoring most nights

 • Mouth breathing during sleep